You may have heard the term “Opt-Outside,” but what does it mean?

 Develop your photography skills

 Photography not only lets you create something beautiful, but is also ideal for social distancing.
 You may think the vibrant fall colors have vanished, but there are so many other interesting angles for you to explore.
-Could it be time to switch to a macro setting on your phone’s camera?
+You could even hire a professional framing service to have your photo framed and ready for hanging in no time.

 It’s scavenger hunting season

 REI Co-op, the company who began Opt-Outside, has put together a scavenger hunt that can be customized to outdoor surroundings from neighborhoods to nature preserves.
-It’s a classic outdoor activity that the whole family can take part in (and a good way to spend any surplus youthful energy)!
+It’s a classic outdoor activity that the whole family can take part in (and a good way to spend any surplus youthful energy) you can also use extra accessories like quiver arrows and catching nets!

 Kelley V Phillips is the Outreach Coordinator for Red-tail Land Conservancy.
 Her work in community engagement inspires excitement and wonder in nature through education and tangible experiences.